 Strains high in Humulene: Girl Scout Cookies, Headband, and White Widow.

-Limenene has a strong citrusy smell that is reminiscent of oranges.
-This is the terpene that causes citrus fruits to smell and taste citrusy, and is found in limes, lemons, oranges, as well as rosemary and peppermint.
+Limonene has a strong citrusy smell that is of oranges.
+This is the terpene that causes citrus fruits to smell and taste citrusy and is found in limes, lemons, oranges, as well as rosemary and peppermint.
 Essential oils containing limonene are touted as having a huge variety of medical and psychological effects, including stress relief, combating depression, inducing creative thinking, and increasing energy.
-Cannabis strains high in limonene tend to be associated with the same uplifting effects.
+Cannabis strains high in limonene tend to have uplifting effects.
 Limonene may also assist in absorbing other terpenes.

 Strains high in Limonene: Super Lemon Haze, Lemon Skunk, and OG Kush.

 Linalool has a very floral, sweet, even candy-like aroma, with a hint of citrus.
 It’s found in lavender, cinnamon, mint, and birch trees.
 It’s commonly used as a fragrance in lotions, soaps, shampoos, and detergents.
 Linalool was found to reduce the stress of rodents in a lab test, with measured decreases in stress hormones after inhalation of the terpene.
-It may also relieve some aspects of depression.
-Topically, it may be effective against acne.
-Other effects associated with linalool include analgesic properties, anti-convulsant properties, and anti-inflammatory properties.
+Furthermore, it may also relieve some aspects of depression.
+Also topically, it may be effective against acne.
+In addition, other effects associated with linalool include analgesic properties, anti-convulsant properties, and anti-inflammatory properties.

 Strains high in Linalool: Amnesia Haze, Lavender, LA Confidential, and G-13.

 Myrcene is the most common terpene found in cannabis and may make up 50% or more of cannabis’ total terpene volume.
 Its aroma is characterized by a musky, clove-y, citrus smell.
-It’s thought to occur in greater volumes in indica plants.
-Further more apart from cannabis, myrcene is also found in mango, lemongrass, hops, and thyme.
-High levels of myrcene are associated with the “couch-lock” effect that typifies some cannabis strains.
-Myrcene also lowers resistance across the blood-brain barrier, allowing THC and other cannabanoids to take effect faster than they would otherwise.
-Myrcene is associated with analgesic, anti-inflammatory, and sedative effects.
+It generally occurs in greater volumes in indica plants.
+Furthermore, apart from cannabis, myrcene is also found in mango, lemongrass, hops, and thyme.
+High levels of myrcene are known for the “couch-lock” effect that typifies some cannabis strains.
+Myrcene also lowers resistance across the blood-brain barrier, allowing THC to take effect faster than they would otherwise.
+Finally, myrcene is known for its analgesic, anti-inflammatory, and sedative effects.

 Strains high in Myrcene: Lovrin 110, Pure Kush, El Nino, Himalayan Gold, Skunk #1, and White Widow.

 Pinene gets its name from its pine smell and is the primary terpene responsible for the aroma of pine trees.
-It might sound familiar it’s the main constituent of turpentine.
+It might sound familiar it’s the main ingredient in turpentine.
 Found in other conifers, rosemary, pine nuts, camphorweed, and sagebrush.
-It’s the most common terpenoid found in nature.
+The most common terpenoid found in nature.
 In traditional Chinese medicine, pinene is used as an anti-inflammatory, antiseptic, expectorant, and as an anti-cancer agent.
 It may also enhance memory.
-Pinene are found in higher concentrations in sativa varieties of cannabis.
+Pinenes are found in higher volumes in sativa varieties of cannabis.